-You will be admitted on the day of your surgery.
+You will usually be admitted on the day of your surgery.
 You will be welcomed on to the ward and your details checked.
 We will fasten an armband containing your hospital information to your wrist.

-You will usually be asked to continue with your normal medication during your stay in hospital so please bring it with you.
+You will usually be asked to continue with your normal medication during your stay in hospital, so please bring it with you.
+Please bring a comfortable supportive bra into hospital with you.